-Senate Passes Spending Bill; House Takes Up Measure Next
+House Follows Senate In Approving Spending Bill That Reopens Government

 "I can't side with anyone on this one," Johnson told reporters.
 "It's just total dysfunction."

-Brokered earlier in the week by Senate Majority Leader Mitch McConnell, R-Ky., and Senate Minority Leader Chuck Schumer, D-N.Y., the deal being considered is a $300 billion, two-year budget agreement that increases both military and domestic spending.
+Brokered earlier in the week by Senate Majority Leader Mitch McConnell, R-Ky., and Senate Minority Leader Chuck Schumer, D-N.Y., the deal that was passed is a $300 billion, two-year budget agreement that increases both military and domestic spending.

-Under the bill, the Pentagon would get an additional $80 billion in fiscal year 2018 and $85 billion in fiscal year 2019, while domestic spending would grow by $63 billion in fiscal year 2018 and $68 billion the following fiscal year.
-Those increases sounded alarm bells with fiscal hawks like Paul and members of the conservative House Freedom Caucus, whose members announced they would oppose the deal.
+Under the bill, the Pentagon will get an additional $80 billion in fiscal year 2018 and $85 billion in fiscal year 2019, while domestic spending will grow by $63 billion in fiscal year 2018 and $68 billion the following fiscal year.
+Those increases sounded alarm bells with fiscal hawks such as Paul and members of the conservative House Freedom Caucus, whose members announced they would oppose it.

 But many Democrats were unhappy with the compromise as well because it doesn't tackle immigration — specifically addressing the plight of DREAMers, including the roughly 700,000 immigrants who are in the U.S. illegally after being brought to the country as children and who are enrolled in the Deferred Action for Childhood Arrivals (DACA) program, which is set to expire on March 5.

 Concerns over lack of movement on DACA is what triggered a three-day shutdown just weeks ago on Jan.
 20, as Senate Democrats objected to any bill without a legislative fix for DACA while the White House wanted other changes to immigration law in exchange for codifying DACA.
 Senate Democrats eventually relented after McConnell promised to bring an immigration bill to the floor later.

 In the House on Wednesday, Minority Leader Nancy Pelosi, D-Calif., gave an eight-hour speech pushing for protections for DREAMers.
 In a letter to her Democratic colleagues, Pelosi announced she wouldn't vote for the Senate compromise, writing that, "We cannot allow our success in one part of the discussion to diminish our leverage in another."